arssssen/calculator-app-main/README.md

 - Added CSS styles
 - Flexbox
 - Use CSS Grid
-- Added basic functionality using Javascript
+- Added some advanced functionality using Javascript
 - Deployed result on GitHub pages

 ### What I learned

-This task helped me to better understand and use CSS Grid.
-I also used Bootstrap to display the element.
-And I learned to use my knowledge of Javascript in practice.
+This task helped me to develop our JS skills, and CSS variables.

 ### Useful resources